-TVA estimates that the stream realignment and buttress placement would disturb approximately 11 acres, including 3 acres of land excavated to create a new stream channel and 3 acres of the old stream channel.
+TVA estimates that the stream realignment and buttress placement would disturb approximately 18 acres, including 3 acres of land excavated to create a new stream channel and 2.6 acres of the old stream channel.
+TVA would clear 15.4 acres of vegetation within this 18-acre area in order to conduct construction activities.
 In addition, a laydown area would be created near the project location on previously disturbed lands, affecting an additional 7 acres.
-A total of 18 acres would be disturbed under the proposal.
+In total, approximately 25 acres would be disturbed under the proposal.
 As the project is implemented, the extent of disturbance may differ from these acreage estimates to a minor extent.